Snowflake-Labs/sqlpack/CONTRIBUTING.md

 ## How To Contribute
 You can contribute to this project
 1. By creating new ETLs' of the third-party appplication from where you would like to ingest data into snowflake by writing templated SQL files.
-2. By suggesting enhancements to the existing ETLs'
+2. By suggesting enhancements to the existing ETLs' Create a new branch for all the contributions and ''do not commit anything directly to the main branch''

 ## File Structure
 Every ETL is put as a separate directory in the [packs](packs) directory and has 2 files in it